-Let’s be real, low carb restaurants are hard to come by, which can make dining out a whole affair for those of us on a low carb meal plan.
+Let’s be real, low carb restaurants are hard to come by, which can make dining out a whole affair for those of us on a low carb meal plan!

-Things like group dinners, happy hours, communal meals continue — which are supposed to be fun, but can cause stress if you’re worried about what you’ll be eating.
+Group dinners, happy hours, communal meals continue — which are supposed to be fun, but can cause stress if you’re worried about what you’ll be eating.

 Use the table of contents to skip to whatever section you’re looking for: